Socialism in Bangladesh: Early history

 Socialist parties played an influential role in staging the massive protests for the Bengali language movement which led the destruction of Muslim League in East Pakistan, 1950s.

-Before the partition, region of Bengal was one of the important centers of revolutionary activities in British India.
-Bengali leaders played a vital role to introduce and assemble socialism as well as communism in India, such as Muzaffar Ahmad, co-founder of Communist Party of India.
+Before the partition, region of Bengal was one of the important centres of revolutionary activities in British India.
+Bengali leaders played a vital role to introduce and assemble socialism as well as communism in India, such as Muzaffar Ahmad, co-founder of the1 Communist Party of India.

-After partition, communist activities were re-organized in newly established Pakistan.
-In 1949, Awami Muslim League, the predecessor of modern Awami League, was established aiming to establish exploitation-free society and abolishment of zamindar system.
-During the 1954 provincial elections in East Pakistan, Awami League-led United Front gained the exclusive mandate in East Pakistan.
-Earlier in 1950, Communist Party of Pakistan played a major role in labour strikes for the support of the language movement.
-The Communist Party, with support from the United front, formed a democratic government in East Pakistan.
+After the partition, communist activities were reorganised in newly established Pakistan.
+In 1949, the Awami Muslim League, the predecessor of the modern Awami League, was established with the aim of establishing an exploitation-free society and the abolishment of the zamindar system.
+During the 1954 provincial elections in East Pakistan, the Awami League-led United Front gained the exclusive mandate in East Pakistan.
+Earlier in 1950, the Communist Party of Pakistan played a major role in labour strikes in support of the language movement.
+The Communist Party, with support from the United Front, formed a democratic government in East Pakistan.
 In 1958, the government in East Pakistan was dismissed by the central government.